Sesleria: planting, cultivation, and care

 - Hardiness -15 °C and beyond

 The Sesleria is a small species of low-growing perennial grass belonging to the Poaceae family.
-The genus includes 33 species native to mountainous regions or dry or wet meadows of central, eastern, and southeastern Europe, among which several perennials, such as the Sesleria autumnalis, which flowers late in the season.
-Other species found in our gardens include the Sesleria caerulea or blue moor grass, Sesleria argentea or silver moor grass, and Sesleria heufleriana, all of which are fully hardy, tolerant, and perfectly adapted to all our climates.
+The genus includes 33 species native to mountainous regions or dry or wet meadows of central, eastern, and southeastern Europe, among which several are perennials, such as the Sesleria autumnalis, which flowers late in the season.
+Other species found in our gardens include Sesleria caerulea or blue moor grass, Sesleria argentea or silver moor grass, and Sesleria heufleriana, all of which are fully hardy, tolerant, and perfectly suited to all our climates.

 Sesleria caerulea (left), botanical plate from 1903